The following information is only as accurate as the last update (Nov. 25, 2021)! However, it is a starting point.

 You should also either have a copy of, or at least be knowledgeable about, the CDC website page regarding untreated Lyme symptoms as many Doctors still believe that Lyme is nothing more than a rash and flu-like symptoms – https://www.cdc.gov/lyme/signs_symptoms/index.html.
 The federal government website also has information on a variety of symptoms possible if untreated, as does the Nova Scotia website regarding Lyme – https://novascotia.ca/dhw/CDPC/lyme.asp.

 If in Nova Scotia, you should have a copy of the “Guidance for Primary Care and Emergency Medicine Providers in the Management of Lyme Disease in Nova Scotia” – https://novascotia.ca/dhw/cdpc/documents/statement_for_managing_LD.pdf.
 The Guidance document (formerly called the Statement for Managing Lyme Disease) also includes some general treatment guidelines and, although I don’t agree with everything it says as it follows the IDSA guidelines, it should get your Doctor started in the right direction.
-Along with this document, you should also have this note on the IDSA website – http://www.idsociety.org/Guidelines_Patient_Care/.
+Along with this document, you should have an actual copy of the full IDSA Guidelines document from 2020, but specifically, you should have a copy of the Disclaimer under the Notes section – https://www.idsociety.org/practice-guideline/lyme-disease/.
 They are guidelines only!

 You should print off a copy, or at least have knowledge, of “Evidence assessments and guideline recommendations in Lyme disease: the clinical management of known tick bites, erythema migrans rashes and persistent disease” – http://informahealthcare.com/doi/full/10.1586/14787210.2014.940900.
-This is a more up-to-date standard of care guideline for treating Lyme and other tick-borne illnesses which was released by the International Lyme & Associated Diseases Society (ILADS) in July of 2014.
-These guidelines can now be found on the federal government website – https://www.canada.ca/en/public-health/services/diseases/lyme-disease/health-professionals-lyme-disease.html under “For More Information” at the bottom of the page.
+This is another standard of care guideline for treating Lyme and other tick-borne illnesses which was released by the International Lyme & Associated Diseases Society (ILADS) in July of 2014.

 You might want to also print off, or at least review before your appointment, the Federal Framework on Lyme Disease – https://www.canada.ca/content/dam/phac-aspc/documents/services/publications/diseases-conditions/lyme-disease-canada-federal-framework/lyme-disease-canada-federal-framework-eng.pdf .